natefoo/slurm-drmaa-old/README.md

 Limitations
 ===========

-This will not work on a standard slurm installation. slurm-drmaa needs access to SLURM's `working_cluster_rec` global in `libslurmdb`, which is not extern/public.
+This will not work on a standard SLURM installation. slurm-drmaa needs access to SLURM's `working_cluster_rec` global in `libslurmdb`, which is not extern/public.
 To fix this you'll need to compile a new `libslurmdb.so`.
 My lazy method for doing this is compiling it once, then editing